samdbmg/dhcp-netboot.xyz/README.md

 For this to work on Windows using Hyper-V as a backend, you'll need to use an Administrator command prompt.

+## Booting a Device
+Either way, once you've got your container up and running on your network, boot another device on the same network and ask it to boot from "LAN" or "PXE" or "Network Boot" or whatever that device happens to call it.

+You should be presented with a nice menu of live disks, installers and utilities to run, which will be downloaded from the Internet as needed.

+**Note**: When using EFI systems, you might be prompted to push `p` to boot from a DHCP Proxy (see https://github.com/netbootxyz/netboot.xyz/pull/953 for more on that).

 ## Demo
 There's a [Vagrantfile](Vagrantfile) in this directory that demonstrates starting